Introjection (Neon Genesis Evangelion): Development and style

 Takeshi Honda gave an aesthetically pleasing look to the female characters, including Ritsuko Akagi, who is usually depicted as a cold woman, giving her a young, teenage appearance instead.
 Yoshito Asari conceived the design of the Angel Zeruel, which is similar to that of Sachiel and was inspired by the image of a shinigami, a Japanese god of death.
 The producers asked Asari to portray an enemy that is seemingly slow and clumsy, but is fast enough and strong enough to taunt the Evangelion.
 Kaichiro Morikawa, a Japanese architect and writer, noted in "Introjection", Rei Ayanami is again blindfolded following the battle against Bardiel in "Ambivalence", as in the first episode, "Angel Attack".
-Asuka was planned to suffer similar damage to Rei's but she emerges almost unscathed.
+Asuka suffered similar damage to Rei's against Zeruel, but she emerges almost unscathed.
 Misato and Ritsuko are covered with bandages while Toji remains injured.
 According to the writer Morikawa, there would be no reason to present Rei bandaged, except as a matter of style and character design.
 For Morikawa, the bandages do not represent Rei's physical wounds but symbolize her position as a "warrior".
 Morikawa also noted Hayao Miyazaki's Nausicaä of the Valley of the Wind (1984), on which Anno worked as an animator, features wounded characters.
 During "Introjection", characters are shown in a neurological hospital.
 For Morikawa, such scenes are distinguished by a pale-colored uniform; although there are occasional announcements by operators in the background, the sound design emphasizes electronic equipment such as electrocardiograms, giving the idea of a cold clinic that treats people as objects.